 Adam’s Peak – Sri Pada, the Sacred Footprint

-I arrived into Delhousie in time for sunset, the peak is in full view, flowing clouds shroud and clear the peak, and the the changing light of the setting sun displays a glowing aura of light along the silhouette of the mountain side.
+I arrived in time for sunset, the peak is in full view, flowing clouds shroud and clear the peak, and the changing light of the setting sun displays a glowing aura of light along with the silhouette of the mountainside.

-Sleepless and having been up since 730am where I had breakfast in Galle, caught my sea-plane with Cinnamon Air at 1130am from Koggola to Kandy where my driver from Kulansa was waiting to transfer me here to Delhousie at the base of Adam’s Peak, a long 4 hour drive through rough roads and fantastic countryside, getting there is hard.
+Sleepless and having been up since 730am where I had breakfast in Galle, caught my sea-plane with Cinnamon Air at 1130am from Koggola to Kandy where my driver from Kulansa Tours was waiting to transfer me here to Delhousie at the base of Adam’s Peak, a long 4 hour drive through rough roads and fantastic countryside, getting it is hard.
 The scenery is beautiful and mostly unspoiled with tea plantations, hills, valleys and lakes.
-There are several guest houses to spend the night, including “Slightly Chilled” where I chose to stay before my ascent .
+There are several guesthouses to spend the night, including “Slightly Chilled” where I chose to stay before my ascent.

 Adam’s Peak is a 2,243 m (7,359 ft) tall conical mountain located in the southern Hill Country of central Sri Lanka.
 The soaring summit is one of Sri Lanka’s most striking natural landmarks and one of its most celebrated places of pilgrimage for more than 1000 years.
 It is revered as a holy site by Buddhists, Hindus, Muslims and Christians.

 First mentioned in the 4th century, Sri Pada is where it is stated that the Buddha visited the mountain peak.
-The mountain has been an object of pilgrimage for over a thousand years, at least since the Polonnaruwan period.
-The Arab traveler Ibn Batuta and Marco Polo have even recorded their visits here.
-The first English traveler to visit the peak, John Davy (1817), recorded observing an over-sized foot print carved in stone and ornamented with a single margin of brass and studded with gems.
+The mountain has been an object of pilgrimage for over a thousand years, at least since the Polonnaruwa period.
+The Arab traveller Ibn Batuta and Marco Polo have even recorded their visits here.
+The first English traveller to visit the peak, John Davy (1817), recorded observing an over-sized footprint carved in stone and ornamented with a single margin of brass and studded with gems.

 The Legend – The Sacred Mountain